tttmmmyyyy/fixlang/Document.md

 Modify a union value by a function acting on a variant.
 It is assured that if you call `obj.mod_variant(f)` when the value in `obj` is unique, then `f` receives the variant value uniquely.

-## Module and imports
+## Modules and import statements

-In Fix, all entities (values, functions, types and traits) defined in a source file is collected to form a module.
+In Fix, all entities (values, types, traits) defined in a source file is collected to form a module.
 Each source file has to declare the name of the module by `module {module_name};`.
-The first letter of the module name must be capitalized.
-Module name is used as the top-level item of the namespace of entities defined in a source file.
+The first letter of a module name must be capitalized.
+Module name is used as the top-level namespace of entities defined in a source file.

 You can import other module by `import {module_name};`.
 As an example, consider a program consists of two source files: